agloriousli/tree.ai/README.md

 - **Context Management**: Include/exclude messages and threads from context
 - **Thread Visibility**: Control which threads are visible in the interface
 - **Modern UI**: Built with Tailwind CSS and custom components
-- **AI Integration**: Powered by OpenRouter API with multiple model support
+- **AI Integration**: Powered by OpenRouter API with multiple model selections

 ## Getting Started